-The waters of Bali provide outstanding diving opportunities including thrilling drift dives, exciting wreck diving and the possibility of encounters with fascinating marine life such as sunfish and manta rays.
+The waters of Bali provide outstanding scuba opportunities including thrilling drift dives, exciting wreck diving and the possibility of encounters with fascinating marine life such as sunfish and manta rays.
 But aside from the diving in Bali, this island paradise offers a wide range of other activities.
-This is a look at what else there is to do, in the Bali diving area you are likely to visit and in general ...
+This is a look at what else there is to do, in the areas you are likely to visit and in general ...

 Why not add a few extra days on to your Bali scuba diving holiday to visit some of the main attractions on the island? ...